asvcode/covid19-translations/_posts/2020-03-10-Covid-19-jamii-yako-na-wewe-mtazamo-wa-sayansi-ya-data.md

 layout: post
 description: This is the Swahili translation of the article written by Jeremy Howard and Rachel Thomas [Covid-19, your community, and you — a data science perspective]
 categories: [Coronavirus, Covid19, Sawhili, Kiswahili]
+image: images/tent.PNG
 ---

-# Covid-19, jamii yako, na wewe - mtazamo wa sayansi ya data
+# Covid-19, your community, and you — a data science perspective

 This is the Swahili translation of the article written by Jeremy Howard and Rachel Thomas [Covid-19, your community, and you — a data science perspective](https://www.fast.ai/2020/03/09/coronavirus/)